v-gits/crypto-alertify-privacy-policy/README.md

 This is a Privacy Policy

 PRIVACY POLICY
-Last updated October 29, 2025
+Last updated November 02, 2025